Loving Leftovers: Too Much Zucchini

 I would also recommend that you squeeze the zucchini to remove some of the excess water before mixing with the other ingredients.
 If you want leftovers, double the recipe.
 Baking time will need to be increased to about 50 minutes to one hour.
 Check the internal temperature of your loaf before serving (it should be 165°F).

 This recipe is from MindYourFeed, in the Netherlands.
-Instead of providing the link, I have transcribed the recipe (below) so that you can have an English translation.
+Here is a link to the original.
+I have also transcribed the recipe (below) so that you can have an English translation.

 For 1 jar of pesto